milvus-io/milvus/docs/design_docs/milvus_flush_collections_en.md

 ```

 2. When `Proxy` receives `Flush` request, it would wrap this request into `FlushTask`, and push this task into `DdTaskQueue` queue.
-After that, `Proxy` would call method `WatiToFinish` to wait until the task finished.
+After that, `Proxy` would call `WatiToFinish` to wait until the task finished.
 ```go
 type task interface {
 	TraceCtx() context.Context